oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 ### 6.5.2 Broker Session Handling

-When multiple transports are active for the same client (e.g., both TCP/TLS and QUIC connections exist), the broker MUST apply the standard MQTT 5.0 session takeover rules [MQTT5] §3.1.4:
+When multiple transports are active for the same client (e.g., both TCP/TLS and QUIC connections exist), the broker MUST apply the standard session takeover rules for the negotiated MQTT version.

+For MQTT 5.0, the broker MUST follow [MQTT5] §3.1.4:

 1. The broker MUST accept the **last** `MQTT.CONNECT` received and establish the MQTT session on that transport.
 If the Client Identifier in the new